LukeThornton92/Milestone-Project-1-OTP/README.md

 ### **General reference:**

 - The project was influenced by the Code Institutes code along project called Love running.
 Whilst I have tried to deviate as much as possible there may be some similarities in the code.
-- I relied upon W3schools, MDN web docs and stack overflow for general references throughout the project.
+- I relied upon W3schools, ChatGPT and stack overflow for general references throughout the project.

 ### **Content:**